 And we have known and believed the love that God hath to us.
 God is love; and he that dwelleth in love dwelleth in God, and God in him.
 1 John 4:16 KJV

-If we are walking in His image and in His ways, we need to learn how to be love too.
+If we are walking in God’s image and in His ways, we need to learn how to be love like Him.
 That is why His greatest commandment is to love God, love yourself, and love others.

 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second [is] like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.
 Matthew 22:37-40 KJV

-Jesus says in this scripture that when we learn to love on all of these three levels, we are fulfilling the law in its entirety by default!
+Jesus says in the scripture that when we learn to love on all of these three levels (God, ourselves, and others), we are fulfilling the law in its entirety by default!
 It’s so simple, yet so profound.
-In order to walk in wholeness in our spirit, soul, and body we need to be completed in love.
+In order to walk in wholeness in our spirit, soul, and body we need to be completed in God’s love.
+The kingdom of sin cannot thrive where there is love.
+We don’t need to fear the enemy or his kingdom; they should be afraid of us!

-The enemy also knows something that we do not.
-He knows that the moment we realize our identity as sons and daughters of God and begin to walk in the power of His love by the Holy Spirit, the enemy’s kingdom is in big trouble.
-It doesn’t matter how insignificant we are.
+The enemy knows that the moment we realize our identity as sons and daughters of God and begin to walk in the power of His love by the Holy Spirit, his kingdom is in big trouble.
+It doesn’t matter how insignificant we think we are.
 The Bible says that it was the ignorant and unlearned men that turned the world upside down.

 Now when they saw the boldness of Peter and John, and perceived that they were unlearned and ignorant men, they marvelled; and they took knowledge of them, that they had been with Jesus.
 Acts 4:13 KJV

-Each and every one of us is valuable to God and His Kingdom.
+Each and every one of us is valuable in the Kingdom of God.
 We cannot discount ourselves or others, no matter what things look like now.
 Jesus chose some fishermen and tax collectors to be His disciples.
-Look at the apostle Paul, do you think that when he was capturing Christians and consenting to their deaths that the believers of that time would have ever imagined him becoming one of them?
+And look at the apostle Paul, do you think that when he was capturing Christians and consenting to their deaths that the believers of that time would have ever imagined him becoming one of them?

 We need to seek God’s love with all of our hearts.
 We need to learn how to love Him, love ourselves, and love others no matter what.
 There cannot be any “ifs”, “ands”, or “buts”.
 There is no limit to God’s love, patience, and forgiveness towards us, therefore we need to develop that same attitude with the help of His Spirit.

 When we find that we’re unable to walk in love in any of these three areas, we can ask God to show us where the enemy has put a roadblock in our lives.
-Then we can renounce and remove the enemy and his lies so that we can turn and walk again in God’s ways.
+We can fill our hearts up with the truth from the Word of God, and then we can renounce and remove the enemy and his lies.

 A good way to discern whether or not a thought or way of thinking lines up with God’s ways is to hold it up to 1 Corinthians 13:4-8 and the fruit of the Spirit in Galatians 5:22-23.

 Charity suffereth long, [and] is kind; charity envieth not; charity vaunteth not itself, is not puffed up, Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; Rejoiceth not in iniquity, but rejoiceth in the truth; Beareth all things, believeth all things, hopeth all things, endureth all things.
-Charity never faileth: but whether [there be] prophecies, they shall fail; whether [there be] tongues, they shall cease; whether [there be] knowledge, it shall vanish away.
-1 Corinthians 13:4-8 KJV
+Charity never faileth: 1 Corinthians 13:4-8 KJV

 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.
 Galatians 5:22-23 KJV